-We disseminate experiential opportunities on a rolling basis throughout the year as opportunities become available, posting them first to our URBEST LinkedIn Group and then sending them to our URBEST email list.
-In addition, each November, URBEST will open an application process for trainees that would like to identify and initiate their own internship opportunity.
+We disseminate information as opportunities become available, posting them first to our URBEST LinkedIn Group and then sending them to our URBEST trainee email list.
 Ideally, you should plan for your internship experience at least one year in advance.
-All trainees must be registered as UR PhD graduate students or postdocs while participating in their internship.
+All trainees must be registered as a UR PhD graduate student or postdoc while participating in the internship.
 If you are on some type of training grant or fellowship, we must discuss your stipend situation and make contact with your program officer to get approval for your internship.
 It is up to the program officer as to whether or not your internship contributes to your training.

 Ultimately, the decision to hire an intern rests with the employer who needs to comply with their company’s recruitment and hiring practices.
 However, the URBEST program will help trainees navigate the internship application and interview process, facilitate intellectual property or non-disclosure agreements, provide potential stipend support and/or arrange possible housing supplements.

 For more information about internships read our Internship FAQ and contact Eric Vaughn.